 Suicidal ideation and suicide attempts don’t typically occur in the context of clear thinking.
 Mental illness can make thought processes less and less logical.
 Cognitive deconstruction is a process that can cause an intense narrowing of focus that can facilitate a shift from thinking about suicide to acting.

 I wrote recently about intrinsic and extrinsic motivation, with intrinsic typically being a more powerful motivator.
-In the past when I’ve experienced thoughts of suicide, even after I lost the intrinsic will to live I was still extrinsically motivated to live for the sake of my family.
+In the past, when I’ve experienced thoughts of suicide, even after I lost the intrinsic will to live, I was still extrinsically motivated to live for the sake of my family.
 When things get really hard, though, extrinsic motivation alone isn’t enough to stand on.
+Staying alive solely for the sake of others felt like a selfless act that I no longer had the energy to continue to do.

-I suspect attribution theory is also relevant here.
 When things happen, the natural tendency is to try to understand why they happened.
 In the case of suicide, there typically isn’t a clear answer as to why it happened.
 That doesn’t stop people from trying to understand, though.
-The notion of suicide being selfish is a convenient target to attribute difficult emotions.
+The notion of suicide being selfish is a convenient target to attribute difficult emotions experienced by people who have lost someone.
 Anger, for instance, may seem like a “wrong” emotion to be experiencing, but identifying the suicide as selfish may allow anger to seem like a more acceptable response.

 Is suicide selfish?